scipp/scipp/README.md

 You will need to be using [LLVM Clang](https://releases.llvm.org/download.html) version 7 or greater.

 #### GCC
-You will need version 7 of GCC as a minimum
+You will need version 7 of GCC as a minimum.

 ### Getting the code, building, and installing